nimbus117/100-days-of-code/log.md

 ### R1D31 21/05/2018

 Decided to leave freeCodeCamp for a bit and try something else.
 It's a bit early but thought I'd make a start on the #CodeClan pre-course work.
-Speant tonight getting ubuntu installed, setting up zsh and made a start on the [codecademy.com](https://codecademy.com) command line course.
+Spent tonight getting ubuntu installed, setting up zsh and made a start on the [codecademy.com](https://codecademy.com) command line course.

 ### R1D32 23/05/2018